mkurmarc/mkurmarc/README.md

 ## About Me
 - Graduated with BS in Computer Science, Spring 2021
-- Currently a freelancing software engineer, but I am looking for permamnent work with a company as a Software Engineer.
+- Currently working as a software engineer for my own company, Rivers Development
 - Fun fact: I started and operated an online business helping families with furnishing their homes
 - Contact me via email: marc.rios1712@gmail.com